Lifestyle

 I am Dr Rebecca Massie MRCVS, and in my years practising as a vet in London, few topics have caused as much confusion for my clients as the concept of the "alpha dog".

 This outdated mindset often does more harm than good.
-In this guide, I will dismantle the pack leader theory dogs are so often subjected to, explaining why modern veterinary science has moved away from dominance and towards connection.
+In this guide, I will dismantle the pack leader theory dogs are so often subjected to, explaining why modern behavioural science has moved away from dominance and towards connection.

 For a broader look at how we understand our pets today, you can explore our extensive library on dog behaviour.